 - Know your physical limitations!
 Discuss with your supervisor any physical limitations you may have prior to starting your duties.
 Remember in many cases, the park size, location, facilities, and public use determines how strenuous or demanding your duties will be.
-Find out before you commit! - We your legs, not your back, when lifting objects. - Mon't operate unfamiliar tools or machinery without training. - Let your supervisor know if you have any health conditions that staff should be aware of in case of an emergency.
-Make sure you fill out an EmergencyNotification Form (IDPR Form 50.78) and return it to your supervisor with your other paperwork. - Dress properly for your tasks.
+Find out before you commit! - Use your legs, not your back, when lifting objects. - Don't operate unfamiliar tools or machinery without training. - Let your supervisor know if you have any health conditions that staff should be aware of in case of an emergency, record on the Emergency Notification Form. - Dress properly for your tasks.
 Wear sturdy shoes and proper clothing. - Attend park safety meetings.